fitopen/main/roadmap.md

   * by working open it's hoped that several people will love the idea and  consider contributing locally and remotely
   * already actived one contributor in @andyrichardson
 3. by end of September installed an testing 1st project (Dsensor) codebase
-  * have test code 12/09/16
+  * already have test code 12/09/16
   * awaiting test data
 4. dummy Mozfest session deliverable 14/10
   * identify session length
+  * identify precise Mozfest date/time
   *  in delivering talk on dsensor what form will this take
     * live demo
     * codebase overview (possible vid?)
     * required resources
     * consider deconstructed & interactive Mozfest style
     * overview of decentralised technologies
   * id super fans possibly keen to further assist
   * recorded for archival
   * schedule next date - post Mozfest